Eustachius Roche: Career

 In 1599 his monopolies and patents for improved kilns and stoves, chimneys and furnaces were ratified by the Parliament of Scotland.
 Roche petitioned the king to supply him with pans as per the contract.
 The king awarded a share of the potential income to Colonel William Stewart.

+The salt pans at Newhaven, on common land and formerly held by the English saltmakers, were worked by two Flemish contractors Peter Scheves and Jacques Deburtyene.
+Eustachius Roche or Roog paid half the annualrent of £20 due to William Napier of Wrychtishouses and his wife Elizabeth Park.